Aristotle once wrote, “to be a master of metaphor is a sign of genius.”

 Metaphors don’t have to be limited to text.
-You can make your point just as powerfully — and faster — with a metaphorical image.
+You can make your point just as powerfully — and faster — with a visual metaphor.

 In blogging, no one does metaphorical illustrations better than Henneke Duistermaat and her hand-drawn “Henrietta” cartoons.

-We can’t all be talented artists like Henneke, but we can find entertaining or moving images that represent our message.
+We can’t all be talented artists like Henneke, but we can find entertaining or moving imagery that represents our message.

-When you’re searching for the right image on sites like Unsplash and Gratisography, remember not to think literally.
+When you’re searching for the right image on sites like Unsplash and Gratisography, remember not to think of the literal meaning.
 Think metaphorically.

 Let’s say you want to write a post on writer’s block.
 The obvious image would be something like this: